IamTechknow/Terraview/readme.md

 * [Mockito](http://mockito.org/)
 * [TapTargetView](https://github.com/KeepSafe/TapTargetView/)

-## Future development
-* Improve the MVP structure to simplify the WorldPresenter (in progress)
-* Seperate the utility layers, such as Coastlines, Reference Features and Labels
-* Integrate [NASA EONET](http://eonet.sci.gsfc.nasa.gov/) to allow easier discovery of natural events
-* Allow generation of GIF animations and pictures of the shown satellite data

 ## Requirements
-This project uses API Level 24, Google Play Services for Google Maps, and an API key for Google Maps.
 Replace the API key value with your own API key.
-Android N features are not used yet, but some Java 8 features are in use (effectively final variables, lambdas) and more may be used in the future.
+You may also use the mockDebug build variant.

 ## Helpful Tutorials and samples I used:
 * [RecyclerView drag and swipe tutorial](https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-b9456d2b1aaf#.hhn9yujya)